eslavnov/ttmg_server/README.md

    ![HASS-settings](assets/hass_settings.png)

-Now this assistant is talking to TTMG Server!
+Now this assistant is talking to the TTMG Server!
 You can try to start a conversation in HASS with it and you will get back "Processing your request, please wait..." - this is OK!
 Unfortunately, integrating real-time streaming breaks this, but no worries: your HAVPE devices will work great - set them up in the next step!

 ##  Step 5: HAVPE devices Configuration
 The final step: let's get your HAVPE devices talking to the TTMG Server.

 Each HAVPE device needs its own configuration.
 Don't worry, it's a one-time thing:
 1. Get your `device_id` from home assistant.
-Go to Automations, create a new one, select device as a trigger, choose your HAVPE device and then switch to yaml view to get it.
+Go to Automations, create a new one, select "device" as a trigger, choose your HAVPE device and then switch to the yaml view to get it.
 Don't save the automation, you just need to find out the `device_id`.
 2. Run `python generate_esphome_config.py`.
-It will ask you for the `device_id` and TTMG Server's host and port.
+It will ask you for the `device_id` and the TTMG Server's host and port.
 It will then grab the latest HAVPE config from the official repo and will apply two changes:
     - Increase the default timeout to 15s (not really needed, but a good safety net in case LLM takes a long time to start generating a response for some reason)
     - Make it always fetch `/play/{client_id}.flac` from the TTMG Server instead of TTS responses.
-WARNING: this means that using any other assistants with this HAVPE device would fail since it will only talk to TTMG Server.
+WARNING: this means that using any other assistants with this HAVPE device would fail since it will only talk to the TTMG Server.
 3. The script will output a path to the folder with patched components for your particular HAVPE device.
 4. Add the following code block to your device's yaml configuration in [ESPHome Device Builder](https://esphome.io/guides/getting_started_hassio.html#installing-esphome-device-builder) to apply the changes.
 To revert, simply remove/comment this block:
 ```